Keeganlt/Keeganlt.github.io/projects/index.md

   flip=true
 %}

-Although the primary focus of our lab is to develop and models for public health decision making, an enduring direction of our group is to develop theoretical models that enhance the foundational understanding of key public health concepts.
+Although the primary focus of our lab is applying models for public health decision making, an enduring direction of our group is to develop theoretical models that enhance the foundational understanding of key public health concepts.
 This includes developing models to improve understanding of foundational epidemiological quantities, such as R~0~ or heterogeneity, and exploring the trade-offs between individual and population-level benefits of antibiotic treatment.